cxz66666/ugrsical/README.md

     "ip_header": "", //if you use nginx as reverse proxy, you can set field ip-header to track real ip "redis_addr": "",//can be empty(default)
     "redis_pass": "" //can be empty(default)
+    "cache_ttl": 0  //can be empty(default 48h), unit is hour
   }

   ~~~